FedericoSantona/Project3/README.md

     - purpose of each file
     - testing of code? sanity checks?
     - check if abstract, introduction and conclusion fulfill the requirements
+    - check website citations for when they have been accessed

 ### TODO:
     NEXT: